Six Things We Learned About GA4 in a Year+

 If you still need to set up custom events, no worries.
 You can use the same triggers you use in Google Tag Manager for UA.
 The tag configuration, however, requires a much steeper learning curve.
 If you run into issues, feel free to reach out to Oneupweb for advice or even a tag audit.
 We’ve been through it all before.

-5. If You Know Data Studio, You’re Ahead of the Game
+5. If You Know Looker Studio, You’re Ahead of the Game

-Though Data Studio has its little quirks, it’s an excellent marketing reporting tool.
-And if you already use Data Studio, you’ll be thrilled when you open up the Explore tab in GA4.
-It uses the same dimensions and metrics setup as Data Studio, which makes building explorations (a.k.a. mini-reports within the platform) really easy.
+Though Looker Studio, formerly Data Studio, has its little quirks, it’s an excellent marketing reporting tool.
+And if you already use Looker Studio, you’ll be thrilled when you open up the Explore tab in GA4.
+It uses the same dimensions and metrics setup as Looker Studio, which makes building explorations (a.k.a. mini-reports within the platform) really easy.
 This is where you can dive into the deeper data related to event parameters that don’t show up in the standard Events report.

 6. Many Businesses Haven’t Set Up GA4, But It’s Time